MartinvonBerg/wp-strip-image-metadata/readme.txt

 First Release.
 No need to upgrade now.

 == Changelog ==

+### 1.3.0 - 2023-07-01
+- Added a Button for stripping the image in media details view.

 ### 1.2.0 - 2023-07-01
 - Updates for adding Plugin to Wordpress.org official directory.
 (Escaping for 4 echo added.).
 Updated this readme.